Key Takeaways: Grammar Checker Essentials

 Even the best writers mess up grammar sometimes, and there's actually science behind why this happens.
 Your brain processes information faster than you can type, which means it fills in gaps automatically.
 You know what you meant to write, so your brain literally tricks you into seeing correct grammar even when it isn't there.

 This is called inattentional blindness, and it's why proofreading your own work is so difficult.
 A study published in Cognition found that writers miss up to 40% of their own typos because their brains autocorrect errors during reading.
-That's a massive error rate for something as important as professional communication.
+That's a staggering error rate for something as important as professional communication.

 Time pressure makes everything worse.
 When you're rushing to finish an email or report, your working memory gets overloaded.
 You're thinking about what to say next while simultaneously trying to structure your current sentence properly.
 Something's gotta give, and usually it's the grammar that suffers.
 I've watched senior executives send emails with embarrassing typos simply because they were juggling five tasks at once.